 - Empower ELI Fellows to facilitate and expand networks with colleagues in their academic institution and higher education.

-- Develop, refine, and implement a Leadership Project that is relevant to the needs of the participant's academic institution and that facilitates the resolution of an issue/need within the supporting academic institution.
+- Develop, refine, and implement a Leadership Project that is relevant to the needs of the fellow-in-training's academic institution and that facilitates the resolution of an issue/need within the supporting academic institution.

-- Involve the academic institution's leadership, including signed consent by the participant's Dean/ supervisor, with the participant's Leadership Project.
-This project may or may not be fully realized by the completion of the Institute and may continue beyond the year long curriculum.
+- Involve the academic institution's leadership, including signed consent by the participant's Dean/ supervisor, with the fellow-in-training's Leadership Project.
+This project may or may not be fully realized by the completion of the ELI Fellowship and may continue beyond the yearlong curriculum.

 - Searle NS, Hatem CJ, Perkowski L, Wilkerson L. Why invest in an educational fellowship program?
 Academic Medicine.
 2006; 81(11):936-940.